 In April 2012 stamp prices rose by their largest increment in many years.
 A 2nd class stamp now costs 50p - 39% more than previously.
+It's been reported that from March 31st the price of a first-class stamp is to increase by 2p to 62p while a second-class stamp will increase from 3p to 53p.
 If your company has found that its outgoings on post have risen dramatically now could be the time to look into getting a postal franking machine.

 A postal franking machine is provided by a Royal Mail approved supplier and adds a mark (or ‘frank’) to your outgoing mail which shows that postage has been paid.
 Most types of mail are available via franking machines including recorded delivery, special delivery and airmail.